 - 1. Cover letter: a cover letter on company letterhead stating that your company wishes to operate one or more commercial vessels over 350 gross tons and that you are requesting a pilotage waiver for the purpose of transiting through compulsory pilotage waters. - 2.
 Owner/Operator Waiver Compliance: this form (available on the PPA website) must be completed in full and signed to confirm your company's understanding of the PPA's waiver requirements. - 3.
-Deck officer credentials: for each deck watch officer who will navigate the vessel in compulsory pilotage waters you must provide, - o a copy of a valid Canadian or U.S. issued certificate of competency appropriate to the vessel size. - o a completed "Officer Compliance and Voyage Record" form for each officer (available on the PPA website) signed by an authorised representative. - o Additional proof of return voyages, if the voyages were completed while employed by another operator. - 4.
+Deck officer credentials: for each deck watch officer who will navigate the vessel in compulsory pilotage waters you must provide, - a copy of a Certificate(s) of Competency or, if the ship is not Canadian, equivalent certificates.
+The Certificate of Competency must be appropriate for the vessel. - a completed "Officer Compliance and Voyage Record" form for each officer (available on the PPA website) signed by an authorised representative. - Additional proof of return voyages, if the voyages were completed while employed by another operator. - 4.
 Vessel documentation: for all vessels (including barges) that the company wishes to operate in compulsory pilotage waters, you must provide copies of Certificates of Registry (Canada) or Certificates of Documentation (U.S.).